Cepr0/generic-crud/readme.md

     private String name;
 }
 ```
-4. Prepare a mapper between the entity and its DTOs based on [CrudMapper](/base/src/main/java/io/github/cepr0/crud/mapper/CrudMapper.java):
+4. Prepare a **mapper** between the entity and its DTOs based on [CrudMapper](/base/src/main/java/io/github/cepr0/crud/mapper/CrudMapper.java):
 ```java
 @Mapper(config = CrudMapper.class)
 public abstract class ModelMapper implements CrudMapper<Model, ModelRequest, ModelResponse> {
 }
 ```
-The library uses [MapStruct](http://mapstruct.org/) framework, so you should add it dependency to your project.
+The library uses [MapStruct](http://mapstruct.org/) framework to generate code of the mappers,
+so you should add it dependency to your project.
-Note that you should use 'CrudMapper.class' to config your mapper.
+Note that you should use `CrudMapper.class` to config your mapper.

 5. Prepare a service which will serve your DTOs and entities, extend it from
 [AbstractCrudService](/base/src/main/java/io/github/cepr0/crud/service/AbstractCrudService.java):